Expert-Choice Routing Enables Adaptive Computation in Diffusion Language Models: Timestep-Adaptive Expert Capacity

 \paragraph{Setup.} We pretrain two 8B-A1B (8B total, 1B active parameters) DLM MoE models on Nemotron-CC~\citep{su2024nemotroncc}.
 The static baseline uses constant $k{=}8$; the dynamic variant uses linear-reverse with $k_{\min}{=}2$, $k_{\max}{=}14$ ($\mathbb{E}[k]{=}8$, matched FLOPs).
 Architecture and all other hyperparameters are identical (Appendix~\ref{app:setup}).

 Figure~\ref{fig:downstream_1b} compares validation perplexity, MMLU~\citep{hendrycks2021mmlu} (5-shot), and ARC-Challenge~\citep{clark2018arc} (25-shot) accuracy as a function of training tokens.
 Dynamic linear-reverse EC consistently outperforms static EC across all three metrics, demonstrating that the scheduler advantage observed on OpenWebText transfers to larger scale and to downstream evaluations.
+Both configurations are single training runs, since multi-seed pretraining at this scale is outside our compute budget.
+We state this as an explicit scope limitation and lean on consistency in place of significance testing: the gap holds at every checkpoint, not only at the end, and the scheduler ranking reproduces the six-way comparison of Table~\ref{tab:schedulers}.